 While Amman is often said to be the biggest attraction for tourists, those who have explored the country would be reluctant to agree.
 Amman is a fascinating city and it does have more than its fair share of tourist attractions, but there is so much more to Jordan.

 As-Salt, Jordan – An Ancient Macedonian City

-One of the lesser known tourist attractions in Jordan is As-Salt.
+As-Salt is definitely one of the lesser known tourist attractions in Jordan.
 It is certainly nothing like Amman, but then again, not all tourists want to spend their entire holiday in a sprawling modern day city.

 Nobody can be 100% certain when As-Salt, Jordan was first founded, but most historians tend to agree that the original Al-Salt city was built by the Macedonians during the reign of Alexander the Great.